-Solution: CHW ensures OPC attendance every week until they reach a healthy weight.
+Solution: The CHW ensures OPC attendance every week until they reach a healthy weight.

 Gap #3.
 Counselling at the OPC often excludes important influencers of household feeding practices including fathers, mothers-in-law and grandmothers who may present barriers to change.
-Counselling at the OPC may not uncover the root-causes (underlying and basic causes) contributing to the condition.
+Counselling at the OPC may not uncover the root-causes (underlying and basic causes) contributing to the child's condition.

-Solution: CHWs engage the household and negotiate new behaviours in feeding the child.
+Solution: CHWs can engage the entire household and negotiate new behaviours in feeding the child.
 They can also assess food security, water, sanitation and hygiene as well as family feeding practices and farming.